 Wednesday October 12, 2016, Day 13

 After I got up, despite the very weak GSM signal, some e-mails were received.
 Alice was fine.
 The sky had several light clouds.
-The Ah meter indicated that we have consumed more then 200 Ah.
-Of course, like cloudy yesterday, the solar panels produced very little electricity.
+The Ah meter indicated that we had consumed more then 200 Ah.
+Of course, as it was cloudy yesterday, the solar panels produced very little electricity.
 I ran the genset to bring the total consumption below the 200 Ah mark and also to grind some coffee.
 Today as in the past few days was still warm but the barometer plunged from the 1014 mB of Sunday to 1005 yesterday.
 Today it was slightly up to 1007 mB.
 I could not get on the iPad any connection to the web or to whether apps.
 But I did get on the Navtex last night’s forecast.
 It predicted force 5-6 SE winds for the Samos Sea area and later coming down to 4-5 but no gale anywhere near where we were.

 I went ashore for an exploration.
-Right near the water line there is a large abounded looking building.
+Right near the water line there is a large abandoned looking building.
 One of its doors was open and I got inside.
 There were about 5 new looking canoes with their oars and life jackets, a good size inflatable with a large outboard, and a pile of old personal computers.
 I walked up the dirt road, took some pictures, and then returned to my dinghy and Thetis.

 In the afternoon S/Y Dumpel departed.
 I put up the tent.
 The wind then was mostly from the W and SW.
 I washed down the cockpit and then read a lot.
 Around 4:30 I went with the dinghy to the next cove E of here.
 This cove is served by a paved road leading to Platys Yialos and to the harbor.
 Several boats were moored there.
 I went up the road hoping to get a signal and then a fresh forecast but it was not to be.
 In the mean time I felt a strong breeze so I returned to the dinghy.
 By then the breeze came from the WNW and the sea in the cove was choppy.
 When I was near Thetis I noticed that she was close to the rocky E shore.
-I kind of panicked envision that if the wind veers to the N staying here may not be tenable.
+I kind of panicked envisioning that if the wind veers to the N staying here may not be tenable.
 I removed the tent and just in case raised the dinghy on its davits.
 By that time the wind was back to SW at less then 7 knots.
-No more though of a hasty departure.
+No more thought of a hasty departure.

 We received a new Navtex forecast: tomorrow wind 3 to 4 for Samos Sea from the NW.
 We shall see.
 I had an ouzo and watched the sunset. while eating an olive I remembered a wonderful story by my old sailing companion professor Antonis Ephremides.
 He was in the Athens market area and found a store specializing in olives.
 He went inside.
 An old man was at the cash register.
 Every so often he announced: “Olives, eat olives, what do you think the people who built the Parthenon ate?
 Olives not hamburgers.”